LeoneVi/P2P-Downloader-Java/README.md

 	GET filename:<block_number>\n
 ```

-where block_number is an integer identifying the block in filename.
-For example, you may request block 24 in redsox.jpg by sending the string `GET Redsox.jpg:24\n` to any one of the peers received in the torrent metadata above.
+where block_number is an integer identifying the block in filename with count starting from 0.
+For example, you may request the 25th block, block 24, in redsox.jpg by sending the string `GET Redsox.jpg:24\n` to any one of the peers received in the torrent metadata above.
 Note that the servers listed in the client/server option also act as peers and support the above request format to request specific blocks.

 Specifying `*’ instead of a block number returns a randomly chosen block